rafid-dev/jet/README.md

 # Jet Chess Engine 🛠️

-Jet is a cutting-edge chess engine designed for high-performance computing tasks.
+Jet is a cutting-edge chess engine renowned for its highly intelligent chess playing capabilities.
 With its ultra-fast move generator, advanced search algorithms, and neural network-based evaluation system, Jet pushes the boundaries of chess engine development. 🚀

 ## Key Features 🌟